Cellular Homeostasis: Contrary to What You’ve Heard, Drugs Do Not Truly Change Physiology

 “The immune system is designed to produce solutions for fast, intensive hazards, not to cope with long-term, chronic stimulation.
 The never-ending stress factors of recent lifestyle changes have pushed the immune system and the central stress system into a constant state of activity, leading to chronically unresolved inflammation and increased vulnerability for chronic disease.”

 While the government continually attempts to tell us what foods are healthy and how we should be living out lives, our national health is, NOT SURPRISINGLY, falling to pieces.
-It’s yet another case of Nero fiddling, while Rome burns.
+It’s yet another case of Nero fiddling, while Rome continues to burn (HERE).

 “Current anti-inflammatory medication used in RA treatment is aimed at the suppression of the immune system and its inflammatory response and thus hinders Resoleomics.
 In addition, these medication interventions do not solve underlying catecholamine, cortisol and insulin resistance, and consequently make it impossible to achieve full recovery of the chronic inflammation.
 This suggests that chronic use of anti-inflammatory medication in fact impedes the body from making a full recovery.
 Furthermore, the ongoing low-grade inflammation will continuously trigger the activity of the systemic stress system.”